University of Ottawa Students' Union: General Assembly

 The General Assembly (GA) is the highest governing body within UOSU and is composed of all of the members of the Union.
 The General Assembly meets twice annually, once in the fall and winter semesters, respectively.
-Except as limited by the Constitution, the GA may pass resolutions that bind the Board and Executive Committee.
+Except as limited by the Constitution, the GA may pass resolutions that bind the Board and executive committee.
 The GA has authority over amending UOSU's Constitution.

 Board of Directors

 The Board of Directors governs and provides oversight to UOSU.
-It comprises up to 30 members that serve 1-year terms: a President; 5 Commissioners; 22 Directors elected from their faculties; 1 Indigenous Director, elected through a nomination from the Indigenous Students' Association.
+It comprises up to 30 members that serve 1-year terms: a President; 5 Commissioners; 22 Directors elected from their faculties; 1 Indigenous Director, elected through a nomination from the Indigenous Students' Association; 1 International Student Director.
 Each faculty has between 1 and 5 Directors.
 There is 1 unallocated seat on the Board of Directors, since the removal of the Equity Commissioner role.

 There is a public Board meeting session held every month; much of its responsibilities are delegated to various committees, which are either enshrined in the organization's constitution or formed as ad hoc committees, each focusing on a specific field or area of concern.

 Executive Committee

-The Executive Committee (EXEC) manages the day-to-day operations of UOSU, with specific jurisdiction over human resources and signing contracts.
-The Executive Committee comprises 6 undergraduate students: the President, and five Commissioners.
+The executive committee (EXEC) manages the day-to-day operations of UOSU, with specific jurisdiction over human resources and signing contracts.
+The executive committee comprises 5 undergraduate students: the President, and four Commissioners.
 Each Commissioner is responsible for a specific aspect of the organization.
-They include the Francophone Affairs, Student Life, Advocacy, Operations, and Communications Commissioners.
+They include the Francophone Affairs, Student Life, Advocacy, and Operations Commissioners.